Getting Started

 Install Orchestrion in your environment:

-$ go install github.com/datadog/orchestrion@latest
+$ go install github.com/DataDog/orchestrion@latest

 If necessary, also add the GOBIN directory to your PATH: